Texas Tech University

 Emeritus Appointments

-The Board of Regents has established the following policy with respect to emeritus appointments.
-The title "Emeritus" may be conferred as recognition for long and faithful service, or for very distinguished service to the institution.
-Members of the faculty with rank of professor or associate professor at retirement may be given emeritus appointments provided they have completed at least 10 years of service at Texas Tech University or have been recommended on the basis of "very distinguished service."
+The Board of Regents has established the following policy with respect to Emeritus appointments.
+The title “Emeritus” may be conferred on a faculty member or an administrative officer as recognition for long and faithful service, or for very distinguished service to the institution.
+Members of the faculty with rank of professor or associate professor at retirement may be awarded Emeritus appointments provided they have completed at least 10 years of service at Texas Tech University or have been recommended on the basis of “very distinguished service.”

 Endowed Chairs and Designated Professorships